Dr. Ann Wu, NCTM

 Kayoko is a founding member of the Bay Area Piano Competition.
 She holds a Master of Business Administration from the University of Phoenix and a Bachelor of Music in Piano Performance from Kunitachi Conservatory of Music, one of Japan’s premier institutions of musical study.
 In addition, she earned a Certificate in Jazz Piano from the Berklee College of Music, widely regarded as one of the leading jazz schools in the United States.

 Kayoko is a Nationally Certified Teacher of Music in Piano.
-She has devoted her career to piano education and has performed extensively in both Japan and the United States as a classical pianist and a singer pianist, She was awarded Second Place in the American Protégé International Music Talent Competition.
-She presently serves as an organizer of the Bay Area Piano Competition.
+She has devoted her career to piano education and has performed extensively in both Japan and the United States as a classical pianist and a singer pianist.
+She serves as an administrative director of this competition.